-Jones Family released their first commercial vintage in 1996 and currently focus on estate grown Cabernet Sauvignon.
-They employ two superstars in the local Napa wine scene, vineyard manager David Abreu and winemaker Thomas Brown.
+The first Jones Family wine was produced in 1996; their focus is on estate grown hillside Cabernet Sauvignon.
+Their vineyards and winemaking have always been overseen by some of most sought-after experts in Napa Valley; Heidi Peterson crafted their wines from 1996 until 2007.
+David Abreu planted and managed their vineyard; today their vineyard is overseen by Jim Barbour Thomas Brown makes the wines.
 Both have sterling reputations in the valley in their respective fields.
-As any winemaker will tell you, a large percentage of winemaking is done in the vineyards and it is up to the individuals managing the vineyards and the winemaker to bring forward the uniqueness of each vineyard location.
+As any winemaker will tell you, a large percentage of winemaking is done in the vineyards, and it is up to the individuals managing the vineyards and the winemaker to bring forward the uniqueness of each vineyard site.

-Today Rick is still involved, however his two daughters Stephanie and Heather now run their sales, marketing and general operations.
-Even their husbands are wine enthusiasts and have been known to help out from time to time on marketing related activities.
-It is truly a family run affair and hopefully the 3rd generation when of age, will be consumed by the “Napa allure” that is hard to resist when you grow up in a winemaking family in the Napa Valley.
+Today Rick is still involved with his wife Elaine, however his two daughters Stephanie and Heather now run their sales, marketing and general operations.
+Even their husbands are wine enthusiasts and Rick told us have been known to help out from time to time on marketing related activities.
+It is truly a family run affair and hopefully the 3rd generation when of age, will be consumed by the “Napa allure” that is hard to resist when one grows up in a winemaking family in Napa Valley.

-The 2008 Three Sisters is 100% varietal Cabernet Sauvignon; it shows explosive fruit on the bouquet – aromas of blackberry and black currant dominate – as the wine opens a pleasing earth component creeps into the bouquet.
-This is a very aromatic bouquet.
-The entry is surprisingly soft on the palate – the core of fruit is red rather than dark and the finish leaves well integrated dusty tannins as well as hints of mocha.
+The 2008 Jones Family Three Sisters is 100% varietal Cabernet Sauvignon and shows explosive fruit on the bouquet with aromas of blackberry and black currant dominating.
+And as the wine opens a pleasing earth component creeps into the bouquet.
+This is a very aromatic wine.
+The entry is surprisingly soft on the palate; the core of fruit is red rather than dark and the finish lingers with well-integrated dusty tannins as well as hints of mocha.

-Jones Family does not produce a lot of wine – each of the wines released is typically only around several hundred cases.
-As a result, the majority of their wine is distributed through their mailing list and on site at Salon St. Helena, an appointment only tasting salon shared with another producer with a similar pedigree – Harris Estate.
-You can also find their wine locally at several premium restaurants including the French Laundry in Yountville, and select restaurants in New York and London.
-Visit: www.joneswine.com
+Jones Family does not produce a lot of wine; each of the wines released is typically only around several hundred cases.
+As a result, the majority of their wine is distributed through their mailing list although they have limited distribution in about twelve states.
+One can also find their wine locally at several premium restaurants including the French Laundry in Yountville, Cellar Collections (a wine shop in the city of Napa) and select restaurants in New York and London.